plus3it/fup-formula/README.md

 There is one configuration option:

-*   `repo_rpm_url`
+*   `pkgs`

-The `repo_rpm_url`, is read from a salt grain, `spel-repository:repo_rpm`, or a pillar key, `spel-repository:lookup:repo_rpm`.
+The `pkgs`, is a dictionary read from a salt grain (or pillar item of the same name) `custom-repos:lookup:pkgs`.
+The keys/values in this dictionary are the name of an RPM to be installed (e.g., `epel-release`) and the URL to that RPM (e.g., `https://dl.fedoraproject.org/pub/epel/7/x86_64/Packages/e/epel-release-7-11.noarch.rpm`)

 The logic flow is as follows:

-1. If the repo_rpm grain has a value that matches the pattern, use the grain value.
+1. If the `pkgs` grain has a non-null value, attempt to use the grain value(s) to install yum repository-definition RPMs
-2. Otherwise, if the repo_rpm pillar has a value that matches the pattern, use the pillar value.
+2. Otherwise, if the `pkgs` pillar-item has a non-null value, attempt to use the pillar value(s) install yum repository-definition RPMs
-3. If neither of those conditions are met, exit with failure condition.
+3. If neither of those conditions are met, exit silently